A Complete Guide to VAT Codes: the Full List

 Knowing which VAT codes apply to each of the products and services your business sells will help you pay the correct amount of VAT, avoid any penalties and ensure the smooth running of your business’s finances.

 If your business is VAT registered, Tide’s easy-to-use accounting software can help you manage your VAT payments.
 You can easily add VAT to invoices you can create from your Tide account, and file your VAT returns directly from there too.
-Open a Tide account today to get started.
+Open a business bank account online today to get started.

 Photo by Ivan Samkov, published on Pexels